ᎢᎾᎨ ᎡᎾᎢ ᏗᎦᏎᏍᏙᏗᎢ

 Wildlife Conservation

-Cherokee Nation Wildlife Conservation Department is tasked with the preservation of wildlife across the reservation.
-The department implements programs to promote fishing and hunting for tribal citizens, including annual draw hunts at the Sequoyah Hunting preserve.
+The Cherokee Nation Wildlife Conservation Department is tasked with the preservation of wildlife across the reservation.
+The department implements programs to encourage fishing and hunting among tribal citizens, including annual draw hunts at the Sequoyah Hunting Preserve.

-After January 1, 2022, the Cherokee Nation Game and Fish Code (Title 29) will continue to apply within the Cherokee Nation reservation boundaries.
-In an effort to answer questions, we have compiled a list of frequently asked questions, available here.
-If you have a question that is not addressed the FAQs, please reach out to our office via email: wildlife@cherokee.org
+Beginning January 1, 2022, the Cherokee Nation Game and Fish Code (Title 29) will continue to govern activities within the Cherokee Nation reservation boundaries.
+To address any inquiries, we have compiled a list of frequently asked questions, which can be accessed here.
+For questions not covered in the FAQs, please contact our office via email at wildlife@cherokee.org.

 Wildlife Conservation Resources: